 "And as I hung up the phone it occurred to me, he'd grown up just like me / My boy was just like me..."

 And I'm not complaining. :-) There's nothing, musically or visually, I don't love about this, to be honest.
-At the end of the day, it's kind of exactly the way I always pictured it, without realizing what it was I was seeing.
+At the end of the day, I guess it's kind of exactly the way I always pictured it, without realizing what it was I was seeing.

 And I'm not complaining. :-) There's nothing, musically or visually, I don't love about this, to be honest.
-At the end of the day, it's kind of exactly the way I always pictured it, without realizing what it was I was seeing.
+At the end of the day, I guess it's kind of exactly the way I always pictured it, without realizing what it was I was seeing.

 "And if I claim to be a wise man, it surely means that I don't know...."